MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/concepts-node-networking.md

 ---
 # Network concepts for deploying Azure Kubernetes Service (AKS) nodes on Azure Stack HCI

 There are two IP address assignment models to choose from, depending on the AKS on Azure Stack HCI networking architecture you choose to use.

+> [!NOTE]
-Note that the virtual networking architecture defined here for AKS on Azure Stack HCI deployments could be different from the underlying physical networking architecture in a data center.
+> The virtual networking architecture defined here for AKS on Azure Stack HCI deployments could be different from the underlying physical networking architecture in a data center.

-- Static IP networking - The virtual network allocates static IP addresses to the Kubernetes cluster API server, Kubernetes nodes, underlying VMs, load balancers, and any Kubernetes services run on top of the cluster.
+- Static IP networking - The virtual network allocates static IP addresses to the Kubernetes cluster API server, Kubernetes nodes, underlying VMs, load balancers, and any Kubernetes services that run on top of the cluster.

-- DHCP networking - The virtual network allocates dynamic IP addresses to the Kubernetes nodes, underlying VMs and load balancers using a DHCP server.
+- DHCP networking - The virtual network allocates dynamic IP addresses to the Kubernetes nodes, underlying VMs, and load balancers using a DHCP server.
 The Kubernetes cluster API server, and any Kubernetes services you run on top of your cluster, are still allocated static IP addresses.

 ## Virtual IP Pool